 Electrical resistivity was measured employing the collinear 4-point probe (4PP) method using Keithley 2182A nanovoltmeter and Keithley 6221 AC and DC current source.
-The two outer pins of the 4PP are connected to the current source, while the two inner pins are connected to the nanovoltmeter.
+The two outer pins of the 4PP probe are connected to a DC current source, while the two inner pins are connected to the nanovoltmeter.
+The ratio of the measured voltage to the supplied current is the 4PP resistance which has to be multiplied by a suitable geometric factor to give the resistivity of the sample [40, 41].
+The geometric factor was calculated by combining Maxwell's equations for static fields with Ohm's law and the boundary conditions imposed by macroscopic geometric features (such as sample thickness and pins' spacing).
+By solving the resulting boundary value problem of electrostatic potential, it can be shown that the resistivity is equal to the product of the 4PP resistance with a function depending only on macroscopic geometric features.
+This function is the geometric factor and is useful in separating the measured 4PP resistance from resistivity which is a function of only the microstructure of the sample.
 The nanovoltmeter in combination with the current source were configured to operate as a single device in the so called "Delta Mode", where the current source is supplying a DC current with alternating polarity (reversing at a frequency of 24 Hz) in order to eliminate the effects of the thermal electromotive force (emf).
 The measurements were performed at 20 °C and the current used was in the range 10-100 mA.
-The ratio of the measured voltage to the supplied current is the 4PP resistance which has to be multiplied by suitable geometric factors to give the resistivity of the sample [46, 47].
-The geometric factor to account for the sample thickness was calculated by combining Maxwell's equations for static fields with Ohm's law and the boundary conditions imposed by macroscopic geometric features (such as sample thickness and pins' spacing).
-For the geometric factor to account for the finite sample dimension laterally compared to the 4PP spacing the relation as described in [47] for circular samples was used which depends on the ratio of the sample's diameter to the pins' spacing.